fchambon/AVD-terraform-build/README.md

 # avd-terraform-build

-Terraform modules to build a complete AVD platform with Azure AD join
+- Terraform modules to build a complete AVD platform
+- Authentication will be Azure AD join